fsantanna-uerj/serrapilheira/Submissao/final.md

 One of the difficulties we encountered early in the project was to hire students with basic skills on embedded systems and IoT.
-Since we are proposing a new programming approach for the IoT, the difficulties are even more remarkable.
+Since we are proposing a new programming approach for the IoT, this difficulty are even more noticeable.

 In May, a student got a 3-month scholarship from the "Google Summer of Code" initiative and started to develop a new tool "Céu-Maker" targeting students